freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-22-llvm-ir-func1.markdown

 ### **4. Look Into the Function to be Built**

-You can use vim to look into the source file
+You can use cat to look into the source file with a simple function:
 ```.term1
 cat mul_add.c
 ```